Unboxing LLMs > loading...

 Automatic Merge Optimization

-• Automated selection of optimal merge weights based on validation performance
+• Algorithms that search for optimal merge weights based on performance on a validation dataset.

 Beyond Weight Merging